vivekbala2309/fastapi-observability/README.md

 Prometheus Metrics
-Your app exposes metrics at http://localhost:8000/metrics in the Prometheus format.
+App exposes metrics at http://localhost:8000/metrics in the Prometheus format.
 This endpoint can be scraped by Prometheus to collect HTTP request data.

 Monitoring with Grafana
-You can deploy Prometheus and Grafana on Minikube and connect Grafana dashboards to the Prometheus metrics endpoint for observability.
+Deployed Prometheus and Grafana on Minikube and connected Grafana dashboards to the Prometheus metrics endpoint for observability.
-This repo is ready for such deployments (future work or separate manifests needed).

-Author
-Vivek B
+Grafana dashboard json - fastapi visualization-1748840100585.json